darrenarmstrong85/home-config/README.md

 home-config
 ===========

-Home directory config for Windows (emacs/cygwin) and later windows
+Home directory config for Windows (emacs/cygwin) and linux